ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 ## range(end) or  range(start, end [, step])
 Returns an array of numbers from start to end-1 by step.
 If the argument `start` is not specified, defaults to 0.
-If the argument `step` is not specified, default to 1.
+If the argument `step` is not specified, defaults to 1.
 It behaviors almost like pythonic `range`.
 But the difference is that all the arguments type must be `UInt` numbers.
 Just in case, an exception is thrown if arrays with a total length of more than 100,000,000 elements are created in a data block.